-“Buyers [sometimes] contact us thinking they don’t need to be represented,” by an attorney, says Bob Wiley, team leader for the Wiley Group of Keller Williams Legacy Metropolitan.
+“Buyers [sometimes] contact us thinking they don’t need to be represented,” by an agent, says Bob Wiley, team leader for the Wiley Group of Keller Williams Legacy Metropolitan.
 This leads to buyers letting “emotions get involved.
-The whole reason to hire an attorney is that they are unemotional about the outcome.”
+The whole reason to hire an agent is that they are unemotional about the outcome.”

 You might fall in love with a home from the moment you set foot in it, but negotiating the deal to buy it requires strategy.